DannieBGoode/opensx70/_posts/2019/05/2019-05-10-PolaroidOriginals.md

 - the original Polaroid was a mighty corporation, and American icon.

 - the aperance that "Polaroid is back" is created.
-That is totally false: Polaroid Originals is a mere continuation of the ImpossibleProject effords.
+That is totally false: Polaroid Originals is a mere continuation of the ImpossibleProject efforts.

 - the operation has to be scaled up for the new "mass-market"